DataDog/browser-sdk/packages/logs/README.md

   - `service`: name of the corresponding service
   - `env`: environment of the service
   - `version`: version of the service
+  - `trackSessionAcrossSubdomains`: preserve session across subdomains of the same site
+  - `enforceSecureContextExecution`: use a secure session cookie
+  - `allowThirdPartyContextExecution`: use a secure cross-site session cookie

   ```
   init(configuration: {